michaelcpuckett/activity-kit/README.md

 similiar software that exists, but inclusion would be inviable due to licensing restrictions.

+## Architecture

+This project aims to be agnostic as to how the data is stored, which server is used, etc. Adapters that conform to a specific interface can be mixed and matched.

+Additionally, Plugins can modify the endpoints.

+### Core Layer

+The core layer that gets included in all projects include these packages:

+- `@activity-kit/types`
+  - The Activity vocabularies converted to TypeScript types.
+- `@activity-kit/endpoints`
+  - The logic for carrying out the bulk of the ActivityPub protocol.
+- `@activity-kit/core`
+  - Provides common functions that use the adapter APIs.
+- `@activity-kit/utilities`
+  - Common functions with no dependencies on packages from upper layers.

+### Adapaters

+#### Database Adapaters

+There is a large amount of data related to profiles and interactions that must be persisted over time.

+Currently this project comes with:

+- `@activity-kit/db-mongo`
+- `@activity-kit/db-sqlite`
+- TODO: `@activity-kit/db-postgresql`
+- TODO: `@activity-kit/db-d1`

+#### Authentication Adapters

+Users need to be able to sign up and log in to their account.

+Current this project comes with:

+- `@activity-kit/auth-token`
+  - Generates tokens via Crypto APIs and stores them in the provided database.
+- `@activity-kit/auth-firebase`
+  - Wrapper around `@firebase/auth`

+#### Storage Adapters

+Users must be able to upload media, such as profile pictures or attachments.

+Currently this project comes with:

+- `@activity-kit/storage-ftp`
+  - Uploads media via FTP with the provided credentials.
+- TODO: `@activity-kit/storage-s3`
+  - Upload media via S3-compatible storage APIs.

+#### Server Adapters

+The server must handle the core endpoint requests.

+Currently this project comes with:

+- `@activity-kit/server-express`
+- TODO: `@activity-kit/server-fastify`
+- TODO: `@activity-kit/server-koa`

+#### Crypto Adapters

+There are a few instances that require using native cryptography APIs, such as generating Actors' public/private key pairs.

+Typically this will be handled by Node's `crypto` library, but the crypto functions are abstracted to also enable support running within a web worker context.

+- `@activity-kit/crypto-node`
+- TODO: `@activity-kit/crypto-browser`

+### Plugins

+Plugins provide lifecycle hooks that can modify core functionality.

+You can write your own.

+Currently this project comes with:

+- `@activity-kit/plugin-groups`
+- TODO: `@activity-kit/single-user`

+### Client/Rendering Layer

+This project does not aim to provide any HTML code for client rendering.

+The `pages` configuration properties expect a callback function that renders an HTML string, leaving the front-end mostly to the host app.

+The front-end should utilize ActivityPub's Client-to-Server protocol to post Activities on behalf of users.

 ## Use Cases

 There are a few use cases this project attempts to fulfill.
 Ideally this project